Yandex Cloud

 Why do I get an error when connecting to a custom database?Why do I get an error when connecting to a custom database?

-Connecting to a custom database may fail with the following error:
+An attempt to connect to a custom database may fail with the following error:

-ERROR: odyssey: ce3ea075f4ffa: route for '<DB_name>.<user_name>' is not found
+ERROR: odyssey: ce3ea075f4ffa: route for '<DB_name>.<username>' is not found

 Why do I get an error when connecting to the postgres database?Why do I get an error when connecting to the postgres database?

-ERROR: odyssey: c76e2c1283a7a: route for 'postgres.<user_name>' is not found
+ERROR: odyssey: c76e2c1283a7a: route for 'postgres.<username>' is not found

-Why does a connection terminate with ?Why does a connection terminate with terminating connection due to administrator command?
+Why does my connection terminate with a message?Why does my connection terminate with a terminating connection due to administrator command message?

 A Managed Service for PostgreSQL cluster connection may be terminated with the following message: